COMMON QUESTIONS

 The living wage is based on the income needs of the following three household types:

-(1) a two-parent family with two young children,
+• a two-parent family with two young children,

-and (3) a single individual living alone.
+• a single individual living alone.

 It is a weighted average based on how many of each household type there are in Alberta.
-It considers the hourly rate of pay needed for a household to maintain a modest standard of living, once government transfers have been added to the family’s income and taxes have been subtracted.
-The methodology assumes that each adult is working full-time hours and includes more than the basics of food, clothing and shelter –the calculator also takes into account unexpected costs, small investments in education, child care, and participating in the community.
-Learn more about why we took this approach and How Living Wages Are Calculated.
+It considers the hourly rate of pay needed for a household to maintain a modest standard of living once government transfers have been added to the family’s income and taxes have been subtracted.
+The methodology assumes that each adult is working full-time hours and includes more than the basics of food, clothing, and shelter.
+The calculator also takes into account unexpected costs, small investments in education, child care, and participating in the community.
+For more details, see How Living Wages are Calculated.

 Businesses may also see an opportunity with paying a living wage.
 Increased wages enable workers to spend in their communities, and this supports the local economy.